 I am also nigh allergic to dating site clichés.
 It's fine if you really do like to have fun (with Friends or without, though it is entirely redundant.
 If

-You didn't enjoy it, it wouldn't be fun.) listen to music and in general think you are an easy going person, in fact, most people do all or most of those things however it must be asked if it's really necessary to mention in a dating profile given its utter redundant uselessness?
+You didn't enjoy it, it wouldn't be fun.) listen to music and in general think you are an easy going person, in fact, most people do all or most of those things however it must be asked if it's really necessary to mention in a dating profile given said redundancy?